mmoayyed/java-identity-provider/idp-distribution/src/main/resources/doc/README.txt

 production.
 It is a fairly advanced alpha and represents preliminary decisions on what the final software will look like, but feedback on configuration and defaults is very valuable at this stage.

-NOTE especially that there is not yet a true installation process, and the private and secret keys that are included by default are not generated, but are dummy keys that are checked into subversion and are part of the testing environment.
-Using the software for any sensitive purpose is ill advised, but would require at minimum replacing those keys.

 Most, though not all, features supported by 2.4.0 are included in this release.